cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

   (see definition of headings [here](../../terminology/rules.md#properties-sheet))
 * **Classes**: This contains the classes for the changes, and will only have headings (see definition of headings [here](../../terminology/rules.md#classes-sheet))
-* **RefProperties**: (READ ONLY) This will be all the properties from the enterprise model that Svein Harald can use to lookup what properties he wants to use in the solution model.
-In addition, this will be used in the validation of the solution model.
+* **LastProperties**: (READ-ONLY) This will be all the properties from the enterprise model that Svein Harald can use to look up what properties he wants to use in the solution model.
+In addition, this will be used in the validation to ensure that the new changes do break the existing model.
-* **RefClasses**: (READ ONLY) This will be all the classes from the current enterprise model.
-Similar to the `RefProperties`, this will be used to look up, and will be validated against.
+* **LastClasses**: (READ-ONLY) This will be all the classes from the current enterprise model.
+Similar to the `LastProperties`, this will be used to look up, and will be validated against.
-* **RefMetadata**: (READ ONLY) This will be the metadata from the current Enterprise model.
+* **LastMetadata**: (READ-ONLY) This will be the metadata from the current Enterprise model.

+**Node** The **Last** sheets are used by **NEAT** to validate against depending on the `extension` in the `Metadata` sheet.
+In addition, it is used by **NEAT** when deploying to CDF to know which views and containers can be deleted safely and which should be kept.

 ## Setting up the Metadata for the Extension